DarthAsh/CrowdLabel-QC/docs/ASSIGNMENT_FLOW.md

    empty, the adapter falls back to the `tag_prompt_deployments` row keyed by the `characteristic_id`, then to any row-level ID, and finally marks the ID as missing.
+5. **Backfill empty answers** – After all rows are parsed, any answer from the `answers` table that did not receive a tag row is given a synthetic `TagAssignment` with a SKIP (numeric `0`) value.
+The adapter uses the questionnaire mapping to supply the user/assignment IDs and the deployment lookup (via `question_id`) to pick the characteristic, skipping only when a tagger or characteristic cannot be resolved.
-5. **Collect metadata** – As assignments are appended, the adapter groups them by comment and tagger, and records comment/characteristic/tagger metadata (plus ID-resolution statistics and a sample wiring log) to support later object construction.
+6. **Collect metadata** – As assignments are appended, the adapter groups them by comment and tagger, and records comment/characteristic/tagger metadata (plus ID-resolution statistics and a sample wiring log) to support later object construction.